ytakashina/NabViz/README.md

 └─results
 ```

-Put your binary in the `bin` directory.
+Since NabViz is a tool only for visualization, you must download the raw data, anomaly labels, and calculated results from [the official NAB page](https://github.com/numenta/NAB), and put them in the same manner as the original NAB repository.

-Since NabViz is a tool for visualization, you must download the raw data, anomaly labels, and calculated results from [the official NAB page](https://github.com/numenta/NAB), and put them in the same manner as the original NAB repository.
+Don't forget to put your binary in the `bin` directory.